A warm welcome to all Residents

 - Car Park Doors into Lift Hallways –Residents must ensure that all entrance doors are properly closed and secured after use and not secured open at any time unless continuously monitored on the spot.

 IMPORTANT NOTE: Please report to the Concierge the presence of anyone whose entry or whose actions, eg leaflet dropping, you suspect have not been authorised.

 Such intruders may take advantage of opportunities to invade apartments!

 3.7 SECURITY – DOOR SWIPE CARDS AND CAR PARK FOBS

 - All residents must have a door swipe card.
-This is needed for gaining access to the Receptions, the pedestrian gates by the Receptions, all of the stairwell entrance doors from the car park.
+This is needed for gaining access to the pedestrian gates by the Receptions and all of the stairwell entrance doors from the car park.

 - All residents must have a car park fob – either electronic or card.
-This is needed for gaining access to the car park.
+This is needed for gaining access to the car parks.

 - Any resident without a swipe card and fob must obtain one from their Leaseholder or letting agent.
 If you are a Leaseholder, you can obtain these directly from Mainstay.
 Refer to topic 3.8 below.